HakanDeymeci/vanila-gan/README.md

 import imageio
 ```

 We also need a logger to log the process of our GAN so we imported a logger from a separate file as Logger.
-This file has to be in the same folder as the GAN itself.

 ```
 from utils import Logger